rbalicki2/smithy/README.md

   )
 }
 ```
+* now lifetimes... :(

-* Simple, done, already implemented, no need for extra shit.
+* Simple, done, already implemented, no need for extra stuff

+## Smithy core should not know about SmithyComponent

+* Improve the naming
+* CoreComponent?
+Maybe smithy could be the name of the macro + types, and Core or something could be the name of the engine?